jackyt1010/An-Interactive-Neural-Network-Based-System-for-Confined-Stylization-of-Product-Design/README.md

-A localized NeuralStyleTransfer for Fashionable Product Image based on VGG-19
+A localized NeuralStyleTransfer for Fashionable Product Image based on VGG-19(Intitial Version)
 ======================

 Neural Style Transfer is a task of transferring style